Student Services

 Ruth Anne Washburn

 I love working with students of all ages, especially at RCPS (Roseneath Centennial Public School) .
 A language learner and cheerleader for all things culturally relevant to be included in schools, I attempt to embody the Seven Grandfather Teachings within every activity at the school and throughout the afterschool program.
-Affiliated with the AFN Afterschool program since 2016, this is my second year as a full-time ACES special education worker – I have my Masters in Education and have been an Ontario Certified Teacher since 2007.
+Affiliated with the AFN Afterschool program since 2016, I joined the education team full-time in 2019 as an ACES special education worker – I have my Masters in Education and have been an Ontario Certified Teacher since 2007.
 I find one on one or small group tutoring to be the best recipe for finding sure footing in language, mathematics and perseverance.
 Always willing to go above and beyond for the students, I try to educate the whole student in a sensitive and kind way.
 Gitchi-Miigwetch for allowing me to work with your students.

 GENERAL INFO